Implementing A/B Test for Search

 -

-NOTE.
-You cannot edit A/B Test, once it's up and running.
+Review the details because you cannot edit an A/B test once it is up and running.

 -